 Inspiration for Works

-Whilst visiting Córdoba, Spain during Semana Santa I became fascinated by the decorated Passos and started looking at Byzantine Madonna and child groups as well as sculptures of saints and monarchy.
-I became interested in the concealment of their bodies in patterned robes, jewels and gowns.
+The sleeping figures are flat-backed wall-mounted sculptures.
+The form of the body is cocooned in densely patterned fabrics.
+Finding new ways to apply colour and experiment with the versatility of slip and glaze application as well as combining printmaking techniques is quite a driving force.
+Whilst visiting Córdoba, Spain during Semana Santa I became fascinated by the decorated Passos mounted with sculptures of the Madonna.
+I was interested in the concealment of their bodies within patterned robes, jewels and lace.
 The fabric seeming to frame their faces and protruding hands.
-This eventually led to the idea of resting bodies, both encased in and protected by patterned wrappings.
-Porcelain, terracotta and vitreous slips create an exquisite textural finish to these works, with dribbles of glaze and flashes of gold to accentuate their rich qualities.
+The resting bodies, both encased in and protected by patterned wrappings are a development of this theme.
+Porcelain, terracotta and vitreous slips create a textural finish to these works, with dribbles of glaze and flashes of gold to accentuate the rich qualities.

 The plates, platters and tea bowls are press moulded stoneware and I have used archival imagery, photography and drawing as surface design.